Key Takeaways

 Since the water content is heavily dependent on variety, it can be assumed that the harder the cheese, the less water it contains.

-Nonetheless, shipping cartons should always be protected from all sources of exterior moisture like seawater, rain and condensation water and excessive humidity levels.
+Shipping cartons should always be protected from all sources of exterior moisture like seawater, rain and condensation water and excessive humidity levels.

 Do not store with odour-sensitive products